franBec/pollitoDev/content/en/blog/2024-04-09-spring-cloud.md

 </dependency>
 ```

-- This piece code in their application.yml
+- This piece of code in their application.yml:

 ```yml
 eureka: